 Ingredients You Need

-One of the perks of this Holiday-inspired smoothie is that it doesn’t contain bananas!
+One of the perks of this Holiday-inspired smoothie recipe is that it doesn’t contain bananas!

 Though bananas do wonders to make a smoothie creamy, it’s nice to switch up your ingredients every once in a while (learn more about how to build the best smoothie!)

-Pomegranate Arils: this protein smoothie uses the actual arils instead of juice.
+Pomegranate Arils: this protein smoothie uses the actual arils instead of pomegranate juice (just like this pomegranate watermelon drink)..
 These arils are rich in fiber and antioxidants.
-All of which you’re getting by using the seeds instead of concentrated juice (learn about the wicked benefits of pomegranate seeds)
+All of which you’re getting by using the seeds instead of concentrated juice.

 Coconut milk: this is what helps make the smoothie creamy in addition to adding some healthy fats.
 Make sure to use canned coconut milk (the white not the water!) for best results (this is actually one of my crucial pantry staples for a gluten-free diet).